LazyWolves/ElasticPyProxy/README.md

   After this is done it reloads HAProxy either via **systemd** or via **binary**.

   Both the path to Haproxy config file and path to the HAProxy template file should be provided in EP2 config.

+  ### Updating HAProxy at Runtime

+  In this method, HAProxy has to be preconfigured with a number of inactive or disabled backend servers.
+This is taken care of by the **bootstrapper**.
+When bootstrap runs, apart from creating the live backend servers it also creates a number of inactive dummy backend servers with dummy address.

+  The number of dummy backend servers to be created is decided by the config param **node_slots**.
+If the number of live backend servers fetched from the orchestrator is **x**, then the number of dummy inactive servers created is **node_slots - x**.

+  Now whenever a scale in activity happens, that is the orchestrator removes some of the live servers, EP2 finds out which servers are out of service.
+It marks them as inactive and adds them to the inactive pool.

+  Whenever a new server is spawned up, EP2 picks an inactive server from the pool, changes its address to the address of the newly spawned backend server and marks it as ready.
+Thus the inactive server now becomes active and it represents the newly spawned backend server.

+  Once the runtime config of HAProxy has been updated, same configuration is replicated in the config file so that it stays at par with the running config of HAProxy.

+  It is worth noting that in this procedure, the value of the **node_slots** param should always be greater than the total amount of live servers the orchestrator can contain/spawn at any given time.
+This should be easily figured out from the **min/max** criteria of the orchestrator in use.